 High resolution vegetation filtering

-Apollo Robotics completes vegetation filtering with the OS-1-64 lidar, despite the fact that the sensor currently only has single return capability.
-This is truly amazing for a market that widely believed dual returns were necessary for vegetation and canopy penetration, and is made possible by Ouster’s high resolution and small beam size (25cm at 100m).
+Apollo Robotics completes vegetation filtering with the OS1-64 lidar sensor, despite the fact that the sensor currently only has single return capability.
+This is truly amazing for a market that widely believed dual returns were necessary for vegetation and canopy penetration, and is made possible by Ouster’s high resolution and small beam size (25 cm at 100 m).

 What’s also remarkable in both of these clips is that Apollo was able to survey 50 acres in under 12 minutes, powered by Ouster’s point cloud density.